 On What Cathy Read Next last week

-Wednesday – WWW Wednesday is my weekly opportunity to share what I’ve just read, what I’m currently reading and what I plan to read next… and have a good nose around to see what other bloggers are reading.
+Wednesday – WWW Wednesday is my weekly opportunity to share what I’ve just read, what I’m currently reading and what I plan to read next… and to take a peek at what others are reading.

 On What Cathy Read Next this week

 - Blog Tour/Book Review: Only May by Carol Lovekin

 - Blog Tour/Book Review: The White Girl by Tony Birch

 - Promo: The Dark Earth by Gordon Doherty